Rohit-62018/Rohit-62018/README.md

 - 👯 I’m looking to collaborate on **open-source projects, especially in Jenkins.**

-- 🔭 **I’m actively seeking Internship opportunities to gain practical experience.**
+- 🔭 **I’m actively seeking Internship or job opportunities to gain practical experience.**

 - 📫 How to reach me **rohityt62018@gmail.com**